- 5-Aminosalicylic Acid (5-ASA, Mesalamine)

 Several immunosuppressive interleukins and anti-interleukin antibodies also may decrease the inflammatory response and are being studied for Crohn disease.

 Vedolizumab and natalizumab are antibodies to leukocyte adhesion molecules.
 Vedolizumab has been approved for moderate to severe UC and Crohn disease.
+The recommended dose of IV vedolizumab is 300 mg at 0, 2, and 6 wk and then every 8 wk.
 Its effect is believed to be limited to the gut, making it safer than natalizumab, which is used only as a 2nd-line drug through a restricted-prescribing program for the most refractory cases of Crohn disease.

 Other anticytokine, anti-integrin, and growth factors are under investigation, as is leukopheresis therapy to deplete activated immunocytes.